-The University of Wyoming continues its efforts to comply with state authorization regulations by the U.S. Department of Education.
+The University of Wyoming continues its efforts to comply with state authorization regulations.

-The implementation of the Higher Education Act and current state authorization regulations has affected the admission of out-of-state students in the University of Wyoming’s distance education programs.
-At this time, the University of Wyoming will not be admitting distance education students from the following states: Alabama, Arkansas, Maryland, Massachusetts, Minnesota, and Oregon.
+The Higher Education Act and current state authorization regulations impact the admission of out-of-state students in the University’s distance education programs.
+At this time, the University of Wyoming will not be admitting distance education students from the following states: Alabama, Arkansas, Maine, Maryland, Massachusetts, and Minnesota.
 Land Surveying Certificate courses have been approved for Iowa and Kansas residents.
-We have adopted this policy to comply with regulations in these states.

 Students cannot complete a clinical or internship in:

-Iowa, Kentucky, Louisiana (after December 2014), North Carolina, Ohio, and Washington.
+Alabama, Iowa, Kentucky, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, North Carolina, Ohio, and Washington.

 Current students from these states will be allowed to complete their program.

 For additional information about State Authorization and distance education, please contact Lori Gonzales at firstname.lastname@example.org.

 IMPORTANT STUDENT COMPLAINT INFORMATION (APPLICABLE TO ALL STUDENTS):

 - Click HERE for information regarding the Student Complaint Process for Institutions of Higher Education operating in Wyoming.
 For additional information or questions, please contact the Division of Student Affairs.

 - The University of Wyoming strives to provide the highest quality educational opportunities available.
 However, if a conflict does arise, our efforts are meant to resolve your grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
 If an issue cannot be resolved by the University’s internal processes, you may choose to file a complaint with your state of residence as found in the following contact information, http://sheeo.org/sheeo_surveys/ , updated regularly by the State Higher Education Executive Officers Organization (SHEEO).